Migrating to the Python 3 runtime allows you to use up-to-date language features

 Upgrade your app to be compatible with both Python 2 and Python 3.

 For more information about this step of the runtime migration process, see Porting Python 2 Code to Python 3 on the Python Software Foundation documentation site.

 Pick one of these implementation strategies for any App Engine bundled service your app uses:

-Continue using App Engine bundled services in your Python 3 apps.
+Continue using legacy bundled services in your Python 3 apps.
 This approach gives you flexibility to move to unbundled services later in the migration cycle.